Entropy Bounds for Grammar-Based Tree Compressors: Entropy bounds for binary encoded TSLPs

 \end{lemma}

 \begin{proof} Let $m = |\G_t| = |V|$ be the size of $\G_t$.
 Let $T = T_{\G_t}$ be the derivation tree of $\G_t$.
-We define an initial subtree $T'$ as follows: If $v_1$ and $v_2$ are non-leaf nodes of $T$ that are labelled with the same nonterminal and $v_1$ comes before $v_2$ in preorder, then we remove from $T$ all proper descendants of $v_2$.
-Thus, for every $A_i \in V$ there is exactly one non-leaf node in $T'$ that is labelled with $A_i$.
+We define an initial subtree $T'$ as follows: If $v_1$ and $v_2$ are non-leaf nodes of $T$ that are labeled with the same nonterminal and $v_1$ comes before $v_2$ in preorder (depth-first left-to-right), then we remove from $T$ all proper descendants of $v_2$.
+Thus, for every $A_i \in V$ there is exactly one non-leaf node in $T'$ that is labeled with $A_i$.
 For the TSLP from Example~\ref{example:TSLPnormalform}, the tree $T'$ is shown in Figure~\ref{fig-derivation-tree} on the right.